The Promotion (The Studio): Plot

 The announcement prompts applause for Matt, but head of marketing Maya Mason (Kathryn Hahn) is shocked when she finds that Jonestown is actually the focus of the film and that Scorsese is eyeing Steve Buscemi to play Jim Jones.
 When Griffin asks about the film, Matt is forced to bring up Stoller's pitch, and Griffin is enthused.
 However, he has also learned about the Jonestown pitch and scolds Matt for greenlighting it, refusing to let it be associated with their Kool-Aid movie.
 Matt saves his position by claiming that he bought Scorsese's script to kill his project; by buying it, they will become the owners of the script, but will never shop it or make it.
 In an attempt to get Stoller back, Matt tells Mitch that Patty will be a producer on the Kool-Aid movie.
 Matt visits Patty, who agrees after bargaining a lucrative deal to produce her own movies; when Matt expresses fear that he is ruining film as an art form, Patty reassures him that he will do fine since he had the best teacher around.

 Matt and Sal attend a party hosted by Charlize Theron, where they meet with Scorsese.
-They inform him that the film is cancelled, with Scorsese deducing that the script cannot be shopped anywhere else.
-This causes Scorsese to cry, and Theron kicks them out of the party.
-On their way out they bump into Steve Buscemi himself, who tells them it was to be Scorsese's last movie.
+They inform him that the film is canceled, with Scorsese deducing that the script cannot be shopped anywhere else.
+He has an emotional breakdown and starts crying, and an embarrassed Theron kicks Matt and Sal out.
+On their way out, they bump into Buscemi himself, who tells them Scorsese intended it to be his last film.
 They go to Matt's house, where they watch Goodfellas.